wp-plugins/wp-idea-stream/readme.txt

 == Frequently Asked Questions ==

-= I'm not using WordPress 3.5, is this plugin compatible with an older version ? = Version 1.1 of the plugin requires WordPress 3.5, if you want to use this plugin with an earlier version of WordPress, you'll need to download a previous version of the plugin.
+= I'm not using WordPress 3.9, is this plugin compatible with an older version ? = Version 1.2 of the plugin requires WordPress 3.9, if you want to use this plugin with an earlier version of WordPress, you'll need to download a previous version of the plugin.
-I advise you to browse the [different versions](http://wordpress.org/extend/plugins/wp-idea-stream/developers/ "Other version") available and choose version 1.0.3 if you run a WordPress from 3.1 to 3.4.2.
+I advise you to browse the [different versions](http://wordpress.org/extend/plugins/wp-idea-stream/developers/ "Other version") available and choose version 1.0.3 if you run a WordPress from 3.1 to 3.4.2 and 1.1 if you run a WordPress from 3.5.

 = I'm still using the twentyeleven or twentyten theme with WordPress 3.5, how can i make the different templates go along with it ? =
 You can download from my dorpbox a [zip file](https://dl.dropbox.com/u/2322874/templates-2010-11.zip "my dropbox") containing the idea templates optimized for this 2 themes.
 Once you've downloaded them, simply copy and paste them